 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
-Therefore, even those systems determined to be effective can provide only reasonable assurance with respect to financial statement preparation and presentation.
-Management assessed the effectiveness of Sasol's internal control over financial reporting as of 30 June 2018.
-In making this assessment, management used the criteria set forth by the Committee of Sponsoring Organisations of the Treadway Commission (COSO) in "Internal Control-Integrated Framework (2013)".
-Based on this assessment, our management has determined that, as of 30 June 2018, Sasol's internal control over financial reporting was effective.
+Therefore, even those processes of internal control over financial reporting determined to be effective can provide only reasonable assurance with respect to the reliability of financial reporting and preparation of financial statements for external purposes in accordance with IFRS.
+Management assessed the effectiveness of the Company's internal control over financial reporting as of 30 June 2019.
+In making these assessments, management used the criteria set forth by the Committee of Sponsoring Organisations of the Treadway Commission (COSO) in "Internal Control-Integrated Framework (2013)".